jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume.md

 <br /><br />
 ...
 And businesses (and programmers involved in a software project) will greatly benefit if we do something to make software easy to change.

-2. I'm also interested in mentoring beginning programmers because, as what Uncle Bob Martin points out some of his talks, "We're in a state of perpetual inexperience" because half of the programmers in the world have less than five years of experience.
+2. I'm also interested in mentoring beginning programmers because, as what Uncle Bob Martin points out [in one of his talks](https://youtu.be/BSaAMQVq01E?t=4277), "We're in a state of perpetual inexperience" because half of the programmers in the world have less than five years of experience.
 <br /><br />
 I'm not yet an expert, but, as what I read in an [article about apprenticeship](https://s3.amazonaws.com/apprentice.us/Apprenticeship-Programs.pdf) by David H. Hoover,
 <br />